Côte d’Ivoire launches simplified VAT compliance regime for non-residents

 The Directorate General for Taxation for Ivory Coast has introduced a simplified VAT compliance service for foreign providers of digital services on a B2C and B2B basis.
 VAT in Ivory Coast is 18%.

-The West African state of Ivory Coast has imposed Value Added Tax on non-resident providers of digital services to consumers from 4 January 2022.
-This will require foreign providers of electronic service to register with the Direction Générale Des Impôts, DGI, through a new, simplified registration process.
+The West African state imposed Value Added Tax on non-resident providers of digital services to consumers from 4 January 2022.
+This requires foreign providers of electronic service to register with the Direction Générale Des Impôts, DGI, through a new, simplified registration process.

 Quarterly reporting under simplified non-resident VAT regime

 Once registered under the simplified regime, filings and payments are on a quarterly basis.
 The return and VAT payment is then due by the 15th of the month following the reporting period.

 Digital intermediation platform operators facilitating the sales of third party e-services are also now included within the changes via the amending legislation, Tax Annex to the Finance Law for 2022.
 The new law also enables the DGI to request non-compliant sellers to be blocked on platforms.